Lumberjack World Championship: Men's logrolling (birling)

 In competition, opponents step onto a floating log, cuff it to start the roll, spin it rapidly in the water with their feet, stop or snub it suddenly by digging into the log with special caulked birling shoes and a reverse motion to maneuver their adversaries off balance and into the water, a feat called 'wetting'.
 Dislodging an opponent constitutes a fall.
 The cardinal rule of logrolling is 'never take your eyes off your opponent's feet'.
 The referee starts each match.
 Competing birlers step off a dock onto a floating log, grasping pike poles held by attendants for balance.
 As they push off from the dock, the referee instructs the birlers to steady the log.
 When he is certain both birlers have equal control, he says, 'Throw your poles'.
 The match is on and continues to a fall or to expiration of the time limit set for each log.
 When the time limit is reached, the same match continues onto the next smaller log.
 In the semi-finals and the finals, the contest is decided by the best three out of five falls.
 Men start on 15 in logs.

+For the men, Marcus Heinick placed in the top spot for 2026, with Anthony Polentini second, and Tanner Hallett third.
 Both Jubiel Wickheim of Sooke, British Columbia (1969) and JR Salzman of Wisconsin (2015) have each held the title 10 times.

-Men's Boom run
+Men's boom run

 Starting on the log-rolling dock, two competitors run head to head on adjacent booms.
 Each competitor must step off the logrolling dock, running across a chain of logrolling logs to the chopping dock, circling a specified competition station and cross the pond on the boom logs back to the logrolling dock.
 The competitor must step onto the logrolling dock and touch the starting point.
 This is a timed event and is timed to the tenths of a second.
 Anyone leaving before the word "go" will be assessed a 10-second penalty.

+Deven Blair excited the audience with his 12.39 first place finish in 2026, followed by Caleb Graves at 12.82 seconds, and Hunter Lyons at 12.89 seconds.
 Will Hoeschler set a record of 12:26 in 2011.